FaisalDawod/Android-OS-Info-Ver-1.0/README.md

-# **Android Operating System Information Application Ver 1.0**
+# Android Operating System Information Application Version 1.0

-### _**About the application:**_
+### About the Application:
-#### This app is built using Kotlin language, and Android Studio.
-This application consists of: a title, a box to select the operating system, a button to show information about the system, and a box to display the information in brief order.
+This application is developed using the Kotlin programming language and the Android Studio development environment.
+Its features include a title, an operating system selection box, a button to retrieve system information, and a brief display box for the retrieved information.